KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 game engine as well as Lua.
 I will try to keep it as general as possible for other frameworks and engines as well.

-First and foremost we must define the expected input and outout to measure some critera for success.

-### Defining the input and expected output
+### Defining input and expected output

-The input should be some table defining a map.
-Let us say that we have got below tileset which is a spritesheet containing 4 images.
+Let us say that we have got below tileset which is layed out as a spritesheet containing 4 images.

 ![Tileset as a spritesheet][tileset]

-In our code we will be loading this image once and then extract the 4 tiles, which we will be rendering on the screen.
+In our code we will be loading this spritesheet once and then extract the 4 tiles, which we will be rendering one by one on the screen.

-Next up is to define some way that the map should be layed out.
-Lets say that we want a map only containing water in the dimensions `3x3`.
-The input should then be a table containing the indexes of the tile which we want to draw.
-As water is the first tile, the table is filled with ones.

 ```lua
 water = {